Modelizer/Laravel-Selenium/README.md

 ## Roadmap:
 1. Firefox support needs to be added.
 2. ~~Windows and Linux support needs to be added.~~
-3. ~~Drivers files should be get downloaded as per user specific operating sytem.~~
+3. Drivers file and selenium standalone package need to be compressed.
 4. API Docs need to be created.

 ## Summary: